 Poland is a country with a large variety of landscapes, a place where you can experience all four seasons.
 This provides the visitor with many opportunities for adventure and different activities, whether you enjoy the mountains, lakes, rivers or the beaches you will find something that suits you.

-If you see something you like on Poznań Travel Guide or wish to know more about please contact the activity provider directly as we do not take commission and we take the attitude that their own website will have more up to date details on what they offer than if we were to include it here.
+If you see something you like on Poznań Travel Guide or wish to know more about please contact the activity provider directly as I do not take commission and I take the attitude that their own website will have more up to date details on what they offer than if I were to include it here.

-What ever activity you run, if you wish to advertise your activity on Poznań Travel Guide please let us know.
+What ever activity you run, if you wish to advertise your activity on Poznań Travel Guide please let me know.

 |Name of Activity||Address||Type||URL|